-Second, hardware wear leveling can affect performance.
-These solutions transparently modify the mapping between physical NVRAM locations and the logical addresses exposed to the memory controller [32, 33, 39].
-To do so, they must copy content between physical locations, which both reduces write bandwidth and contributes to overall wear.
-This overhead is small for well behaved workloads [32], but wear leveling must also handle high write traffic to one or a small set of locations [39].
-Doing so requires data to be moved as often as once per every application write [33].
-The newest adaptive schemes penalize only those applications that concentrate many writes to few memory locations [33].
-This solution is effective for applications using NVRAM as a DRAM replacement, because most of writes with high locality are absorbed by a large DRAM cache, but not for applications using NVRAM persistently, where NVRAM sits behind only a small CPU cache.
+First, hardware wear leveling can reduce performance.
+These solutions transparently remap the physical NVRAM locations and the logical addresses exposed to the memory controller [34, 35, 40].
+To do so, they must copy content between physical locations, reducing write bandwidth and increasing overall wear.
+This overhead is small for well behaved workloads [34], but wear leveling must also handle high write traffic to one or a small set of locations [40].
+Doing so requires data to be moved as often as once per every application write [35].
+The newest adaptive schemes penalize only those applications that concentrate many writes to few locations [35].
+This solution is effective for applications using NVRAM as volatile memory, because most writes with high locality can be absorbed by a large DRAM cache, but not for applications using NVRAM persistently, where NVRAM sits only behind a small CPU cache.
 In this case, applications that desire high performance must avoid bad write patterns.

-Finally, software should still avoid generating unnecessary writes even with wear-leveling: each write reduces the memory lifetime.
+Second, software should avoid unnecessary writes even with wear-leveling: each write reduces the memory lifetime.
 As we show in Section 8, existing malloc implementations, designed for DRAM, generate excessive writes when used for NVRAM.